HACCP plan

 Examples of CCPs may include the following for a restaurant business and other food establishments:

-HACCP plan template: (Highlighted Critical Control Points from Hazard Analysis)
+HACCP plan template (Highlighted: Critical Control Points from Hazard Analysis)

 These critical control point examples may be more specific for some food businesses.
 Some operations, such as microbiological testing products, physical and chemical measurements, and analytical testing, may be applied to verify the effectiveness of CCPs in controlling hazards that may cause severe health effects.

 A concrete example of a CCP in a restaurant is cooking beef patties.
 Undercooked beef patties have been related to causing severe illnesses in consumers due to the unwanted multiplication of pathogens.
-Unwanted pathogen growth is caused by the prevalence of pathogenic microorganisms in a batch of undercooked beef patties.
-These biological hazards can be inactivated through adequate cooking of beef patties.

 In this scenario, the proper cooking step to the correct internal temperatures can be considered a CCP since there will be no further processing after this step.
 Food preparations such as assembling the cooked patties and applying packaging materials will not be able to further eliminate pathogen growth.
-The CCP ensures that cooked beef patties, including other raw meats, are free of microbiological pathogens and safe for consumption.

 Read more about whether to choose a HACCP Decision tree or a risk assessment matrix for the safety of food in your operations.